-Polymorphous light eruption is typically diagnosed with a thorough history and skin examination.
+Polymorphous light eruption is typically diagnosed with a thorough health history and skin examination.
 A skin biopsy, or tissue sample, may be obtained to confirm the diagnosis.

 People living with PMLE should avoid exposure to sunlight, especially between 11 a.m. and 3 p.m., when UV rays are strongest.
-Using high SPF, broad-spectrum sunscreen and wearing protective clothing helps minimize UV light exposure.
+Using high SPF, broad-spectrum sunscreen, and wearing protective clothing helps minimize UV light exposure.

 Some people benefit from phototherapy as a way to “harden” their skin.
 Repeated, controlled exposure to natural or artificial UV light helps desensitize skin and prevents future rashes.